GayathriChilukala/Final_Ai_Agent/README.md

 * `server.py`:  Contains the server-side logic, including API keys and model endpoints for Azure AI.
 * `client.py`:  Sets up the Chainlit client and defines how user input is processed and sent to the server.

-## Notes

-* Ensure that the server (`server.py`) is running and the necessary AI models and APIs are accessible *before* starting the client (`run.py`).
-* The application assumes that the required Azure services and models are deployed and configured correctly.
-* The `requirements.txt` file should contain all the necessary Python packages.
-* Ngrok is used to expose the local Chainlit application to the internet.
-You can modify `run.py` if you have other deployment needs.
-* The application uses a function `encode_image` in server.py, but the encoded image is not actually used in the current version of client.py.

 ## Team Members